Why is the BTC to GBP pair important to traders?

 Due to its decentralised nature, BTC transactions do not require a middleman, meaning no banks or other authorities are involved.
 In addition to being an alternative payment network and a store of value, Bitcoin offers great opportunities to traders.

-Launched at the first cryptocurrency exchange BitcoinMarket.com in April 2010, Bitcoin’s starting price was $0.0025 (£0.0019).
-Shortly after, the BTC price rate started to surge dramatically, generating more than a thousand per cent earnings to its initial owners.
+Launched at the first cryptocurrency exchange BitcoinMarket.com in April 2010, Bitcoin’s starting price was $0.0025 (£0.0018).
+Shortly after, the BTC price rate started to surge dramatically, generating more than 1,000 per cent earnings to its initial owners.

 As the cryptocurrency is not tied to any particular country, the geopolitical and economic factors have little to no bearing on Bitcoin.
 Instead, you should keep an eye on its demand, adoption rates, regulations and market sentiment.

-The British pound is the fourth most-traded currency in the forex market after the USD, EUR and JPY.
+The British pound is the fourth most-traded currency in the Forex market after the USD, EUR and JPY.
 It has historically been one of the strongest and most stable currencies worldwide.
-Its volatility, while varying, is relatively low and averages around 0.6 per cent a day.

 The GBP’s value is majorly influenced by the macroeconomic factors, such as the GDP figures, import and export data and interest rates, and sentiment around future developments.

-For that, those interested in BTC/GBP pair trading should keep a close watch not only of crypto market news, but also monitor the latest economic reports and the Bank of England’s releases that may influence the value of GBP.
+Those interested in Bitcoin to Pound pair trading should keep a close watch not only on crypto market news, but also monitor the latest Brexit and Covid-19 developments, economic reports, and the Bank of England’s releases that may influence the value of GBP.

 Follow Currency.com to always stay on top of the latest BTC/GBP rate and spot the best opportunity to enter a trade.